 Although there have been several literature works studying on the DSC approach in recent years, the power consideration of those works is often highly abstracted and does not consider practical issues sufﬁciently (Oldewurtel et al., 2010).
 For example, the power consumption of the processing unit is not taken into account in the analysis.
 This motivates the authors in Oldewurtel et al. (2010) to study the energy consumption of DSC in various and more realistic topologies together with the cluster head selection schemes of WSNs.
 Three topological models and three cluster head selection schemes were evaluated.
 The ﬁrst topological model is random point process (PP) (Stoyan et al., 1995) which is based on Poisson distribution, and a rather unrealistic model was used in this evaluation for reference and comparison purposes.
 The second topological model called Thomas PP is an extension of the PP model.
-The authors argued that the Thomas PP model led to a more realistic deployment model in the context of WSNs since they were often assumed to be clustered.
+The authors argued that the Thomas PP model led to a more realistic deployment model in the context of WSNs since sensor nodes were often assumed to be clustered.
 The ﬁnal topological model is a grid in which sensor nodes are placed on the vertices of a rectangular grid.
 In their simulation, sensor nodes in these topologies were formed into clusters.
 The cluster heads were selected by three selection schemes: random selection, closest-to-center of gravity, and closest to sink.
 To perform DSC, the compressing node is one of the cluster members and the reference node is its cluster head.
-Using a power consumption model that makes use of measurements obtained from real experiments, the results of simulation in Oldewurtel et al. (2010) pointed out that adopting closest-to-center of gravity scheme on Thomas PP topology strongly out-performed other combinations.
-It could save power up to $50.7\%$ and the WSN’s lifetime was extended up to $34.9\%$.
+Using a power consumption model that makes use of measurements obtained from real experiments, the results of simulation in Oldewurtel et al. (2010) pointed out that adopting closest-to-center of gravity scheme on Thomas PP topology strongly outperformed other combinations.
+It could save power up to $50.7\%$ and the lifetime was extended up to $34.9\%$.
 Additionally, the work also described optimal parameters that could maximize the energy saving using DSC.\\

-Authors [4] propose a jointly opportunistic source coding and opportunistic routing (OSCOR) protocol for correlated data gathering in wireless sensor networks, which exploits the broadcast nature of wireless transmission.
+Authors in [4] propose a jointly opportunistic source coding and opportunistic routing (OSCOR) protocol for correlated data gathering in wireless sensor networks, which exploits the broadcast nature of wireless transmission.
 OSCOR broadcasts each packet, which is received by possibly multiple sensor nodes, and opportunistically chooses a receiving neighbor to forward the packet, with the goal of obtaining a path online with highest possible compression and best possible link quality.
-Opportunistic forwarding with opportunistic compression allows OSCOR to exploit multiuser diversity in packet reception, data compression and path selection, resulting in high-expected progress in transmission.
-They propose a practical distributed source coding that combines and takes advantage of both Lempel-Ziv code and network coding.
+Opportunistic forwarding with opportunistic compression allows OSCOR to exploit multiuser diversity in packet reception, data compression and path selection, result in high-expected progress in transmission.
+They propose a practical distributed source coding that combines and takes advantage of both Lempel-Ziv []code and network coding.
 Lempel-Ziv code does not require the knowledge of the statistics of the data, while network coding is well-suited to a distributed compression of information in networks.
-They use expected transmission count discounted by node compression ratio (cETX) and expected opportunistic transmission power discounted by node compression ratio (cOETP) along a path as along a path as the path metrics for routing.
-They propose modified Dijkstra's algorithms to update the path metrics cETX and cOETP from a node to the sink and select the shortest path, which is used to prioritize the neigbouring nodes and update the forwarding candidate set of a node.
-Simulation results show that this approach can improve energy efficiency but it still consumes more energy.
+They use expected transmission count discounted by node compression ratio (cETX) and expected opportunistic transmission power discounted by node compression ratio (cOETP) along a path as the path metrics for routing.
+They propose modified Dijkstra's algorithms to update the path metrics cETX and cOETP from a node to the sink and then select the shortest path accordingly.
+Basically, these two metricsare used to prioritize the neighboring nodes and update the forwarding candidate set of a node.
 Computational complexity of each sensor node has exponential relation with number of forwarding nodes $(O(nlog2(L))$.\\